Design Inspiration Blog | Plastic Printers

 • Track 3 (+ or ;) → numeric only (up to 107 characters)

-Your Point of Sale company will usually have a track requirement (track 1, 2 or 3) as well as a character amount and starting number.
-As you see in the items above, Track 1 will begin with a %.
-Usually this is not listed in the starting number and is simply included as it is required for track 1 to be read by your system.
-For Track 3, our machines use ; as a starting sentinel instead of + as both are able to be utilized.
+Your point of sale company will usually have a track requirement (track 1, 2, or 3) as well as a character amount and starting number.
+As you see in the items above, track one will begin with a percent sign (%).
+Usually, this is not listed in the starting number and is simply included as it is required for track 1 to be read by your system.
+For track 3, our machines use a semicolon (;) as a starting sentinel instead of a plus sign (+) as both can be utilized.

 How do I supply the information to be encoded?